AEdgecombe/Option-Greeks-Calculator/README.md

 Run the script with: `python main.py`
 Enter the stock symbol in the input box and press Enter or click on the "Fetch Options Data" button to fetch and display the data.
+In the future I want to make this a full scale ML app.

 ## Dependencies